Who really wrote the Bible?

 In the “Holy Bible” section you will also find overview articles about the different parts of the Bible, including articles that provide background and overview of each of the 66 books of the Bible.
 You can access them all from this convenient page: “Books of the Bible.”

-Our Learning Center gives access to a number of Journeys that can be used for daily Bible studies, as well as video series, booklets and study guides.
+Our Learning Center (see the orange box at the top of this page) gives access to a number of Journeys that can be used for daily Bible studies, as well as video series, booklets and study guides.

 And use our search function (on the upper left of any page) to find articles on almost any biblical subject.
 These all include relevant scriptures and can be used as Bible study resources as well.